kritanjalijain/ML_from_Scratch/Day26_Projects/README.md

 # Day 26- Bias and Variance

 ### Project Description
-To implement regularized linear regression and use it to study models with different bias-variance properties.
+To study models with different bias-variance properties using learning curves and k-folds cross validation

 ## Regularized Linear Regression